“I do not think of the Muses as deities

 Because of all the detractors to the creative process, there needs to be a willingness to ruthlessly protect the idea, the intention, and the time set aside for its work.
 This principle engages awareness of detractors and teaches how to employ the skills to overcome their disabling effect.

-Based on the book, The Nine Modern Day Muses (and a Bodyguard): 10 Guides to Creative Inspiration by Jill Badonsky (originally published by Penguin/Putnam) Rights were purchased by the Modern Day Muses themselves and to illustrious 3rd edition is out!
+Based on the book, The Nine Modern Day Muses (and a Bodyguard): 10 Guides to Creative Inspiration by Jill Badonsky (originally published by Penguin/Putnam) Rights were purchased by the Modern Day Muses themselves and to illustrious 3rd edition

 "O! for a muse of fire, that would ascend the brightest heaven of invention."